Understanding Multiplication Printable PDF Lesson Plan

-Lesson Objective: Students will be able to add and subtract decimals with confidence and accuracy.
+Lesson Objective: Students will be able to understand and use multiplication in mathematical operations.

 Materials: